SilkRose/Pony/stories/applejacks-admirer/applejacks-admirer.md

 "Okay, darling, follow me," I say as I lead Applejack out of my home.

-We trot side by side in silence for a while before I question her.
+We trot side by side in silence for a while as I admire her and think.

+*She looks so determined, in a charming way.*

+She stares straight ahead, as I look at her freckles.

+*So adorable.*

+Her mane dances back and forth in the wind as it peeks out from underneath her hat.

+*Such a lovely mane, and surprisingly well kempt.*

+Applejack notices me, and asks, "You're starin' pretty, what's on your mind?"

-"Let me ask this, if it were Fluttershy, how would that make you feel?"
+"Let me ask this; if it were Fluttershy, how would that make you feel?"